by Celeste Lipford and Terry Lipford - last updated on 5/15/2025

 Posing with the statues; If you saw the "Amazing Race" (April 27, 2017) several years ago, Castello di Vezio is the place in Varenna where all the teams had a competition.

-Halfway up this path, was a spring fed water "shed" and that water was ice cold.
+Image # 1: The Scabium trail was very steep, and it was very hot that day!
+We quickly became convinced that this trail was really meant for goats or donkeys!
+Halfway up the trail, was a spring fed water "shed" and that water was ice cold.
 We weren't sure about drinking it, because the building (shed?) it was in looked ancient, but the water was very clear.

+Image # 2: The Castello di Vezio is at the top center of the image, as seen from the ferry boat.
+The mountains surrounding Lake Como are all limestone and granite mountains rising to a height of 2,000 feet in the south and more than 8,000 feet (2,400 meters) in the northeast.
 On the way back to Varenna from Bellagio, we noticed that we had a great view of the Castello di Vezio from the ferry boat.
 This picture gives you an idea of how high above Varenna the Castello is.

-See the area below the tower on the left center of this picture?
+Image # 3: See the area below the tower on the left center of this picture?
 That is where the unusual statues were located.

 Those statues are made out of wire, paper and plaster.
 The wire frame gives the statues their basic form, and the paper and wet plaster are applied and allowed to dry to achieve the final form.